ulan/javascript-agent-memory/explainer.md

 In the rest of this section we look at two potential sources of information leak and show how an implementation can address them.

-**Source 1: other JavaScript agents.**
+**Source 1: other JavaScript agents and foreign-origin realms.**
-If the implementation creates a separate JavaScript heap for each JavaScript agent, then this is not an issue.
+If the implementation creates a separate JavaScript heap for each JavaScript agent and the current JavaScript agent consists of only the same-origin realms, then this is not an issue.
-Otherwise, there are two solutions:
+Otherwise, the following solutions are possible
-- throw a `SecurityError` exception if two or more different agents were ever loaded on the current heap.
+- throw a `SecurityError` exception if two or more different origins were ever loaded on the current heap.
 Note this produces useful results for web pages that do not embed different-origin iframes.
 - iterate the heap and account only the objects that are accessible from the calling agent.
+- keep track of realm sizes at object allocation.
+- segregate objects on the heap by realms.

 Note that objects shared between agents must be reported as if they were private.
 In other words, an implementation must not leak information of whether an object is shared or not.